San Antonio Uncontested Divorce Attorney

 If you and your spouse qualify and are both willing to proceed with an amicable divorce, the uncontested and agreed separation processes are far simpler than traditional divorce.
 You and your partner will be required sign the Agreed Decree of Divorce and one of you will attend a hearing before the judge, at which time your divorce is finalized.
 That’s it!

 You and your spouse will still have to work out who gets what when it comes to the assets you share, which can be a time-consuming and meticulous process.
 For this reason, choose to consult with a local San Antonio uncontested divorce lawyer who can help you ensure everything is divided fairly, done correctly, and you are not tricking yourself (or being tricked) into taking less than you need or deserve.

 If you and your spouse cannot come to a mutual agreement on major issues such as property division, spousal support, child custody, or even whether you should get a divorce in the first place, the process is sadly not as straightforward.

 To file for a contested divorce, you are required to name the grounds for the divorce as well as show proof supporting those grounds.
 (In an uncontested divorce, couples usually separate on the catch-all grounds of “irreconcilable differences.”)

 - Confined in mental hospital

 In some cases, one spouse does not wish to get divorced at all and will be against the process entirely.
-Fortunately, Texas does not require that couples stay married when one member wants to end the union.
-However, hurdles such as this are what often make the contested divorce process take significantly longer than an uncontested divorce.
+Fortunately, Texas does not require that couples stay married when one member wants to end the union; however, hurdles such as this are what can make the contested divorce process take significantly longer than an uncontested divorce.